 Another way to increase circulation to the uterus is through L-Arginine supplementation.
 L-Arginine also boosts nitric oxide levels.
 L-Arginine promotes synthesis of Nitric Oxide (NO).
 You now know beets are high in nitrate and that nitrate must be converted in the body to nitric oxide.
 L-Arginine is a catalyst for this conversion.
 Supplementation with L-Arginine may promote a healthy environment for implantation by increasing NO levels.

 The increase of NO levels through L-Arginine supplementation has also been shown to support healthy inflammation levels.
-This is vital to preventing inflammatory uterine fertility issues, such as endometriosis, PCOS and fibroids.
-Learn more about L-Arginine here…
+This is vital to preventing inflammatory uterine fertility issues, such as endometriosis, PCOS, and fibroids.

 3. Move that Body!

-Last year between 14 – 39% of Americans reported that they were sedentary, meaning they did not exercise outside of their job.
+In 2017, according to the United Health Foundation, 23.1% of American adults reported that they were sedentary, meaning they did not exercise outside of their job.
 This is a large number of the population.
 How can any woman expect to have a healthy uterus if she is not up and about, moving her hips regularly?

 Sitting at a desk all day, or on the couch is not ideal for creating a healthy uterus.
 Sitting cuts off important blood flow to the uterus and other reproductive organs.
 Fortunately, it is easy to increase circulation to the uterus by getting up to move your body through exercise and external manipulation.
 Plus, you only need 30-45 minutes a day to do so.